 - I Love Nuclear Power: The Atoms, Flash, Superman, and the Doom Patrol's Firehawk all gained their powers directly or indirectly from radiation, though the original Atom had been twisted and shriveled by the experience.

 - In Name Only: This trope is a deliberate unifying premise in the series.
-Unlike Elseworlds, which is a re-imagining of a DC character that usually retains most of the core elements, this series attaches the existing names to completely different characters with different powers, costumes, origins, appearances, and personalities — Usually, the only common element is that they're metahumans in a modern setting.
+Unlike Elseworlds, which is a re-imagining of a DC character that usually retains most of the core elements, this series attaches the existing names to completely different characters with different powers, costumes, origins, appearances, and personalities — usually, the only common element is that they're metahumans in a modern setting.
+The Superman's Reign miniseries has quite a bit of fun with this.

 - Intelligible Unintelligible: Nightshade, Hex's little flying robot familiar.